aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 The Zilla gRPC Kafka Proxy lets you implement gRPC service definitions from protobuf files to produce and consume messages via Kafka topics.

-Zilla can be the gRPC server, routing a service method's request and response messages to and from Kafka topics, or Zilla can fanout messages from a Kafka topic to multiple gRPC clients.
+Zilla can be the gRPC server, routing a service method's request and response messages to and from Kafka topics, or Zilla can fanout messages from a Kafka topic to multiple gRPC clients using the [grpc-kafka](../../reference/config/bindings/binding-grpc-kafka.md) and [kafka-grpc](../../reference/config/bindings/binding-kafka-grpc.md) bindings in a `zilla.yaml`.
 Additionally, Zilla can sit on the critical path between a gRPC client and server.
 They can communicate as if they are talking directly to each other, while Zilla actually proxies the messages through Kafka.

 ## RPC Service Definitions

 Zilla supports all four [gRPC service method definitions](https://grpc.io/docs/what-is-grpc/core-concepts/#service-definition).
-The request and return message(s) are managed through two different Kafka topics respectively.
-These are defined through [dynamic method routing](../../concepts/config-intro.md#routes).
+The request and return message(s) are managed through two different Kafka topics, respectively.
+These topics are defined through [dynamic method routing](../../concepts/config-intro.md#routes).

 Zilla can also handle the stream upgrade when a client sends a single request, but the service expects a stream.
-Zilla does this by treating all gRPC request and response messages as stream of messages on Kafka topics with at least one data message and a null end-of-stream message representing the end of the request or response streams.
+Zilla does this by treating all gRPC request and response messages as a stream of messages on Kafka topics with at least one data message and a null end-of-stream message representing the end of the request or response streams.

 - **Simple/Unary RPC** - A single message is sent and will wait for the correlated response message and return it back to the caller.
 The request and response topics both have one message with the method payloads and one end-of-stream message.